 This trip to Cu Chi Tunnels allows to visit down the tunnels and allows you an amazing insight into the life of Vietnamese guerrillas defending their territory all those years ago!

 |>>> See detailed guide and stories discovering Cu Chi Tunnels|

 3. Jade Emperor Pagoda – Phuoc Hai Pagoda

-Jade Emperor Pagoda is one of the most revered temples in Ho Chi Minh.
-Originally built in 1909 by Chinese immigrants this Taoist temple now welcomes Buddhist worshiping and is incredibly atmospheric with incense smoke hanging heavy in the air.
-Intricate architecture, carvings, statues of Gods and Goddesses and Chinese characters create an exotic and timeless ambiance.
+biance.
+Jade Emperor Pagoda has long been recognized as the most revered temple in Ho Chi Minh City, built in 1909 by Chinese immigrants living in the area.
+The pagoda was one a Taoist worshipping place but now also opened to Buddhist enthusiasts.
+The place is atmospheric with incense smoke filling in the air.
+Intricate architecture, carvings, and statues of Chinese deities create such unique and timeless ambiance.

 If you are looking to do some shopping when you’re in Ho Chi Minh City, at Binh Tay Market you’ll find just about everything made or produced in Vietnam from clothes to snacks.
 There’s a huge section of Vietnamese cooking utensils, nuts, spices, and tools.

 - Address: Bình Tây Market, 57 Tháp Mười, 2, Quận 6, Hồ Chí Minh, Vietnam

 - Open hours: 6 am – 7 pm daily for the main indoor market section, 5 am – 9 am or so for the outdoor wet market

 - How to get there: The market is located in District 5, and it’s easiest to just jump in a taxi to get there.
 From Ben Thanh Market it cost me 110,00 VND, and the ride took about 15 minutes.